What are your goals for summer?

 Give a listen to this segment of the NPR show, This American Life.
 If the link does not work in your browser, search for show 259.

 To flourish and enjoy success within today’s programs and schools, we must teach students the basic skills and attitudes associated with intentional goal setting and purposeful self-regulation.
-Both goal setting and purposeful self-regulation can help students to maximize their potential, and this is an element in the intervention that ensures that the participants become fit in body, mind and heart.
+Both goal setting and purposeful self-regulation can help students to maximize their potential.
+Exposure and mastery of these elements of the goal-setting intervention help to ensure that the participants become fit in body, mind and heart.

-CLOH.org and the Digital Badges/Goals give program leaders in schools an enriched repertoire for teaching specific skills related to self-regulation.
-This comes with a scaffolding of the maturation process when needed.
-By challenging students to set goals within a carefully tailored, individualized, self-care-oriented instructional program, students have the opportunity to develop the capacity to set goals, make plans and assume personal responsibility for their own behavior (McClelland, 1985).
+By challenging students to set goals within a carefully tailored, individualized, self-care-oriented instructional program, students have the opportunity to develop the capacity to set goals, make plans and assume personal responsibility for their own behavior.
+(McClelland, 1985).

-Kay Atman, Ph.D., the goals coach, can serve as a part-time employee during the implementation of ths proposal, devoted much of her career’s work in the field of education on goal-setting, striving and volition topics.
-She developed, researched, validated and published a clinical evaluation tool that is central to the Digital Badges/Goals mission, goal orientation.
-(Goal Orientation Index, 1985.
-Pittsburgh, PA: Curriculum Innovators & Implementers, Inc.) Also see: http://aforathlete.wikia.com/wiki/Digital_Badges/Goals/References
+Kay Atman, Ph.D., the goals coach with CLOH.org, devoted much of her career’s work in the field of education on goal-setting, striving and volition topics.
+She developed, researched, validated and published a clinical evaluation tool that is central to the mission of the goals digital badges.
+Her Goal Orientation Index was first published in 1985 in Pittsburgh, PA, by Curriculum Innovators & Implementers, Inc. (See References.)

-In the process of completing the activities of the Digital Badges/Goals, the participants learn about goal-setting and self-regulation skills.
+In this pathway of completing the activities of the Goals digital badges, participants learn about goal-setting and self-regulation skills.

 Goals/Level 1: Set goals and assess what the participants have “going for them” as well as a potential hazards that may interfere with their progress toward success.
 They set goals, visualize, make a plan, make it happen and finish.